kubedzero/difflens/README.md

 - Possibly bundle the script or other support files into the build so they're installed to Unraid alongside the Python files.
 This would prevent users from separately downloading the Bash script, but runs into the chicken-and-egg problem of the script containing installation commands for what ends up being itself
 - Unit tests that validate argument parsing works as expected, or that helper functions perform in the desired manner
 - Continuous Integration and/or delivery via GitHub Actions to run unit tests and/or build wheel outputs upon commit
 - Determine if the setup should name the package `difflens` or `difflens-kubedzero` as the name influences how it shows up in Pip
-- Add another utility or flag to concatenate multiple hash files.
+- (Done via allowing multiple `--input-hash-file` args) Add another utility or flag to concatenate multiple hash files.
   This can be used to ensure uniqueness of files across all Unraid disks, as well as to find duplicates that may have been spread out across other disks.
 Finally, it could be used to eliminate false positives of deleted/added files if said files were moved from one disk to another while keeping the same relative path
 - Reorganize the helpers into Classes so they can be initialized with loggers, which would eliminate the need for loggers to be passed via argument
 - Add duplicate analysis between two files.
 This could work by joining on hash and then removing rows where the original and comparison have the same path, which would leave only files having the same hash but different relative paths.
 In lieu of a concatenation utility, this could assist with finding duplicates across disks.
 For a three-disk setup, checking 1-2, 2-3, and 1-3 would ensure all possible duplicates are found.